North Carolina Car Shipping: 2026 Costs & Routes

 Hub city advantages

-Select North Carolina locations close to major highways like I-95, I-40, or I-77.
-Hub cities with multiple highway access points attract more carriers, increasing competition and giving you better rate options.
+Choose North Carolina locations near major highways for better rates.
+Hub cities with multiple highway access points attract more carriers, creating competition that lowers your shipping costs and gives you more options.

 4